 - Priority Area: Other

 - Grant Amount: $4,000

 - Date Awarded: June 20, 2017

 - Website: http://www.fphnyc.org/

-With NYSHealth funding, two staff members from the Fund for Public Health in New York City will attend the 2017 National Walking Summit.
-The summit brings together community advocates, nonprofit representatives, government officials, and transit, health, and planning professionals to explore the benefits that walkability can provide to individuals and communities.
-Conference participants share best practices and stories, increase the visibility of key issues, and build support for the walking movement.
-The two staff members also have abstracts at the conference that highlight the successes and challenges of the East Harlem Community Walking Trail, a Healthy Neighborhoods Fund project.
-Finally, one of the staff members will be part of a 90-minute panel, "Exploring the Great Outdoors."
+With NYSHealth funding, two staff members from the Fund for Public Health in New York City attended the 2017 National Walking Summit.
+The summit brought together community advocates, nonprofit representatives, government officials, and transit, health, and planning professionals to explore the benefits that walkability can provide to individuals and communities.
+Conference participants shared best practices and stories, increased the visibility of key issues, and built support for the walking movement.
+The two staff members also had abstracts at the conference that highlighted the successes and challenges of the East Harlem Community Walking Trail, a Healthy Neighborhoods Fund project.
+Finally, one of the staff members was part of a 90-minute panel, "Exploring the Great Outdoors."